 If you’re in a Kentucky high school and have an eye on college in the state, the best thing you can do is focus on your GPA and ACT scores.
-Through the Kentucky Educational Excellence Scholarship (KEES), you get $125 a year for just getting a 2.5.
-Every point above that earns you an extra $25 a year toward tuition, and every point past 14 on the ACT equates to $36 annually in free money.
+Through the Kentucky Educational Excellence Scholarship (KEES), you can receive free money for every extra point you earn above a base limit (e.g. 2.5 GPA).
 That’s not enough to make college cheap, but it’s a start.
 From there, you may be eligible for other state financial aid, including a need-based grant for adult students or merit scholarship for residents of coal-producing counties, just to name two examples.
 Then again, you could always just apply to Berea College, where no student pays tuition.
 After adding everything up, if you’re more worried about paying for room and board than tuition, don’t be.
 After taking you through how to apply for state financial aid, this guide will introduce you to government and nonprofit services that can make Kentucky student life affordable.

 In Kentucky, it’s possible to transfer credit earned through the community college system to four-year public colleges and universities.
 With general education certification, statewide guaranteed transfer of associate degrees, and degree pathways available, Kentucky college transfer students have plenty of options.